 Buildings & Energy Efficiency

 - Transition to cleaner heating and cooling systems, including high-efficiency heat pumps.
-Maine has already set an aggressive goals of 100,000 additional heat pumps installed by 2025 which are vastly more efficient in converting energy to useful heat, and they run on electricity which, in Maine, is relatively clean and on a pathway to being primarily derived from clean, renewable sources.
+Maine has already set an aggressive goal of 100,000 additional heat pumps installed by 2025 which are vastly more efficient in converting energy to useful heat, and they run on electricity which, in Maine, is relatively clean and on a pathway to being primarily derived from clean, renewable sources.
 Heat pumps run on clean electricity are commercially available, effective in cold Maine winters, and are suitable in single family homes, affordable housing and multi-family apartments, and commercial buildings.

 - Enhance the efficiency and resiliency of existing buildings by “weatherizing” — reducing air leakage and improving insulation levels.
 This work is particularly important in Maine’s old building stock, including affordable housing, low-income, and rural homes.
 These improvements reduce energy usage and carbon emissions, increase resident comfort, build home equity, and offer opportunities to remediate mold, lead, and other health hazards.

 Acadia Center is working with its partners to accelerate the transition to low-carbon transportation.
 Through its leadership with Climate Maine and the Maine TCI Advocates Group, Acadia Center is:

 - Supporting incentives to increase the number of electric vehicles (EV’s) in Maine and maximize access to EV charging stations.